DIY Baby Nursery Ideas on a Budget

 • Washable throw pillows and blankets that match your nursery theme

-• Storage baskets, bins, or open shelving for easy cleanup
+• Storage baskets, bins, or open shelving

 If you’re feeling inspired to keep going, don’t miss my collection of DIY baby furniture ideas where I share before-and-after transformations, and please be watching for lots of nursery storage and organization projects that I am working on now and will report on soon for even more creative ways to make the most of small spaces.